-In general, if you receive Covered Health Services from a Provider who accepts Medicare Assignment, the provider must file the claim to Medicare.
+In general, if you receive Covered Health Services from a Provider who accepts Medicare Assignment, the Provider must file the claim to Medicare.
 Be sure BCBSTX has your Medicare information so Medicare may send claims directly to BCBSTX for processing as the Secondary Plan.
 This is called Medicare Crossover.

-See Coordination of Benefits, Medicare Crossover Program, Section 11 for additional information.
+See Medicare Crossover Program in Section 11, Coordination of Benefits (COB) for additional information.

-When you have Medicare as a Primary Plan, once the claim is processed by Medicare, it will usually be forwarded to this Plan for processing of secondary Benefits.
+When you have Medicare as a Primary Plan, once the claim is processed by Medicare, it will usually be forwarded to this Plan for processing of Secondary Benefits.
 If you receive a bill for Covered Health Services from a Non-Contracted Provider, you (or the Provider if they prefer) must send the bill to BCBSTX along with Medicare Summary Notice for processing.
 To make sure the claim is processed promptly and accurately, a completed claim form must be attached and mailed to BCBSTX at the following address: